jasonlin316/RISC-V-CPU/README.md

 Note that you need to first decompress the file in APR_files.zip and put those file in the src folder.

 To run your own RISC-V program, change line 57 in the testbench to the file you want.
-The first line of the file must be 11111110 and the last line must be 11111111 in order to indicate the CPU.
+The first line of the file must be 11111110 and the last line must be 11111111 in order to indicate the CPU to start and end.
 Your instructions has to be breakdown into 8-bits.
 >For example:
 >11111110_00000000_00000000_00000010_00010011 //addi $a0, $r0, 0